 VCE English Elective

-Units 1 & 2
+Units 1 and 2

-Units 3 & 4
+Units 3 and 4

 Playwright, Presenter, Program Director, Publicity Officer, Publisher, Reviewer, Script Writer, Teacher, Editor, Historian, Journalist, Librarian, Literary Critic, Writer, Archivist, Bookseller, Copywriter